 Children who stay in our new 42-bed Psychiatric Residential Treatment Facility receive help from an interdisciplinary team of experienced and professional clinicians, counselors, program coordinators, and support staff – all working together to deliver compassionate, nurturing care to troubled, traumatized youth.

 With a minimum 4-to-1 staff-to-client ratio, children receive the spiritual, emotional, and physical care they deserve, as well the attention they need to ensure their safety.
-Most kids stay at the PRTF a week or two, with a state-mandated maximum stay of 30-60 days.
+The average length of stay at the PRTF is 130 to 140 days.

 Qualified Residential Treatment Programs (QRTP)

-Our Qualified Residential Treatment Programs serve youth who have completed treatment at the PRTF, but aren’t fully ready to return to be in community-based services.
+Our Qualified Residential Treatment Programs serve youth in foster care who have completed treatment at the PRTF but who aren’t fully ready to return to community-based services.
 Salina West has two cottages on campus – one for up to eight girls (Willow House) and one for up to eight boys (Cottonwood House).